 Trinity Players Amateur Dramatics Group were formed at Trinity church hall, Hinckley in 1989.
 Our first production staged was a comedy called " Here we come gathering".

-We perform two productions a year, with our adult members staring in our April play and cast members of all ages appearing in our pantomime in December, much to the joy of all involved.
+We perform three productions a year, with our adult members staring in our April play and cast members of all ages appearing in our pantomime in December and our variety night in June, much to the joy of all involved.

 Rehearsals are held on saturday afternoons and Wednesday evenings, and everyone is welcome to come along to join us.

 Copyright, All Rights Reserved 2016